Debit Card Rewards Programs: Cards, Tips, and Types of Programs

-Yes, you can still earn cash back with debit cards
+You can still earn cash back with debit cards

-Debit Cards With Cash-Back Rewards
+Debit Cards With Cash Back Rewards

 Points and Perks

 The good old days of earning cash are over, for the most part.
 Debit card reward programs typically fall into one of two categories:

 Accumulate “points” when you use your debit card.
 You might earn one point for every dollar you spend, or the formula might be less generous (such as one point for every $5, for example).
 Points are not the same as cash—so you can’t expect to spend one point for one dollar’s worth of value.
 However, you can redeem points for things you’d otherwise spend money on, so you have the opportunity to save cash.